robertknight/tesseract-wasm/README.md

 ## Examples

-See the `examples/` directory for projects that show usage of the library.
+See the `examples/` directory for projects that show usage of the library in the browser and Node.

 ## Documentation